GabiBrawl/Nibunkatsu/README.md

 This project was created as part of [Hack Club Blueprint](https://blueprint.hackclub.com), a program that empowers high school students to design, build, and ship real hardware products.

+Estimation of time spent on this project: ~70 hours over 1 week of active work and learning.

 ## Features

-- **Split Design**: Ergonomic 4x6 layout per half for comfortable typing
+- **Split Design**: 5x7 layout per half for comfortable typing
-- **RGB Underglow**: 28 individually addressable LEDs with customizable animations
+- **RGB**: 28 individually addressable LEDs per half under each key
 - **OLED Display**: Shows layer status and keyboard info
 - **Rotary Encoder**: Volume control
 - **KMK Firmware**: Fully programmable with Python